neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/SignalsAndSlots.rst

 	}

-Depending on the wiring there might be an extra parameter being given to the slot that contains the classname and method name of the signal emitter, seperated by ``::``.
+Depending on the wiring there might be an extra parameter being given to the slot that contains the class name and method name of the signal emitter, separated by ``::``.

 Wiring Signals and Slots Together
 =================================